How a Jerusalem neighborhood reignited the Israeli-Palestinian conflict - The Boston Globe

 "The Arabs see this as a challenge to their desire to get a Palestinian state, a capital in East Jerusalem," said Silberstein.
 "But it's a legal issue, which they've lost."

-There have been no evictions in the neighborhood since 2009, when the US government and international community pressured the Israeli government to halt such moves.
-But the court cases started up again in recent years, in response to a series of gestures to the Israeli settler movement by the Trump administration, said Sami Abu Dayya, a Palestinian resident of Sheikh Jarrah.
+There have been no evictions in the neighborhood since 2009, when the U.S. government and international community pressured the Israeli government to halt such moves.
+But the court cases started again in recent years in response to a series of gestures to the Israeli settler movement by the Trump administration, said Sami Abu Dayya, a Palestinian resident of Sheikh Jarrah.

-"The law is made for the Jewish population, not made for us," said Abu Dayya, whose parents were among the Palestinians refugees settled in Sheikh Jarrah after the war in 1948.
+"The law is made for the Jewish population, not made for us," said Abu Dayya, whose parents settled in the neighborhood after the war in 1948.

-His Ambassador Hotel is slated for eviction at the end of the month.
+His land, near his Ambassador Hotel, is slated for eviction at the end of the month.
 He says he has little legal recourse.

 “We will see families made into refugees again,” he said.